WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 _Display Header_

-You can see this on the screenshot; all the additional settings are pointed.&nbsp;
+You can see this on the screenshot; all the additional settings are pointed.

 ### Account to Display